By Ken Zurski

 Even sick, Perec continued to work at a feverish pace.
 “There was not a day gone by that he didn’t write,” a friend ascribed.
 Shortly before his death, Perec sent a letter to his publisher.
 It was reported to be a list of works he wanted to complete.

-Sadly, we will never know what he had in mind.
+Sadly, we will never know what else he had in mind.